Benrobo/proact/README.md

 As the codejam theme implies `Make Everyday a Little Less Ordinary`, I was able to `translate` and `understand` this theme with an application which is meant to make the end user `Motivated`, `Active` and `Productive`.

-What makes this application standouts from the rest is that, it doesnt provide this complex features `Motivational Quotes`, `Tasks Planner`, `Mood`, `Daily Facts` on different platforms, but rather provides all these features on it own.
+What makes this application standouts from the rest is that, it doesnt provide this complex features `Motivational Quotes`, , `Mood`, on different platforms, but rather provides all these features on it own.
 Also consist of an `onboarding` chatbot which get you into the app using some interactive UI comonents 🥰.

 ### ProAct Features